Seneca language: Pronominal morphology

-The system of pronominal prefixes attached to Seneca verbs is incredibly rich, as each pronoun accounts not only for the agent of an action, but for the recipient of that action (i.e. "patient") as well.
+The system of pronominal prefixes attached to Seneca verbs is extremely rich, as each pronoun accounts not only for the agent of an action, but for the recipient of that action (i.e. "patient") as well.
 For example, the first person singular prefix is k- ~ ke- when there is no patient involved, but kö- ~ köy- when the patient is 2sg, kni- ~ kn- ~ ky- when the patient is 2du., and kwa- ~ kwë- ~ kw- ~ ky- when the patient is 2pl.
-There are fifty-five possible pronominal pronouns, depending on who is performing an action, and who is receiving that action.
-These pronouns express number as singular, dual, or plural; moreover, in the case of pronominal prefixes describing agents, there is an inclusive/exclusive distinction in the first person.
-Gender and animacy are expressed as well in the third person; gender distinctions are made between masculine entities and "feminine-zoic" entities (i.e. women and animals), and inanimacy is distinguished in singular forms.
-Moreover, before pronominal prefixes, "preproniminal" prefixes carrying a variety of meanings can be placed to modify the meaning of the verb.
-The prefixes, in the order in which the precede one another, are as follows:
+There are thus fifty-five possible pronominal prefixes, depending on who is performing an action, and who is receiving that action.
+The pronominal prefixes express number as singular, dual, or plural; moreover, in the case of pronominal prefixes describing agents, there is an inclusive/exclusive distinction in the first person plural.
+In the third person, gender and animacy are expressed as well: a gender distinction is made between masculine entities and "feminine-zoic" entities (i.e. women and animals), and inanimacy is distinguished in singular forms.
+Moreover, before pronominal prefixes, "prepronominal" prefixes carrying a variety of meanings can be placed to modify the meaning of the verb.
+The prefixes, in the order in which they precede one another, are as follows: